Do you want to make money from affiliate marketing?

 One of the most powerful ways to add extra affiliate income to your blog is by promoting an affiliate product to your mailing list once people sign up.

-The reason this is so powerful is because:
+The reason this is so powerful is that…

 It’s perfectly branded: If your blog and mailing list are tight and on-brand you’ll find that an affiliate promotion in the course of some valuable mailing list content is a perfect fit.
 It goes in there very naturally as you go about helping your subscribers.

 It’s really important to not just say things like “Go out and buy X product now” because it is way too pushy.
 Rather, you want to still be providing huge value and mention affiliate products only if and when it could help a subscriber.